-Right now, the program is only in the testing stages in order to gather data and present it to the Florida Department of Transportation.
+For the past 6 months, the program has been in the testing stages in order to gather data for FDOT.

 FDOT must give the go-ahead before the technology is actually used.

-Since February Angelo Rao, Lakeland’s manager of traffic operation, has been crunching those numbers and he says the research is staggering.
+Since February Rao, has been crunching those numbers and he says the research is staggering.

 “52 motorists run the red light after the green light went on,” Rao explained to ABC Action News.